bitextor/bitextor/docs/README.md

 * `giawarc`: this options allows preprocessing WARC files using a program written in Go.
 If disabled, default preprocessor implemented in this repository will be used.
 * `boilerpipeCleaning`: option that enables the use of the tool [boilerpipe](https://boilerpipe-web.appspot.com/) to remove boilerplates from HTML documents; by default this is disabled.
 NOTE: this option does not do anything with `giawarc: true`.
 * `parser`: option that selects HTML parsing library for text extraction; Options are ['alcazar'](https://github.com/saintamh/alcazar/), ['bs4'](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and ['modest'](https://github.com/rushter/selectolax) (default).
 NOTE: does not do anything `giawarc: true`
-* `LANG1MorphologicalAnalyser` and `LANG2MorphologicalAnalyser`: path to the Apertium's morphological analyser for `lang1` and `lang2`.
-If specified, this analyser will be used for dictionary-based document alignment, as well as hunalign segment alignment
+* `LANG1MorphologicalAnalyser` and `LANG2MorphologicalAnalyser`: scripts for morphological analysis (lemmatizer/stemmer) for `lang1` and `lang2`.
+If specified, this analyser will be used for document alignment, as well as hunalign segment alignment.
 ### Variables defining data sources
 The next set of options refer to the source from which data will be crawled.
 Three options can be specified for crawling: one is to specify a list of websites to be crawled in the config file, another one is defining a list of websites in a separated gzipped file, while the last one is to provide a *langstat* file (see below) containing language statistics regarding the documents in one or more websites, so promising websites can be identified.
 ```yaml